genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 export default config;
 ```

-## Test Scripts
+## Test scripts

-The test related scripts to add to your package's `package.json` file may include:
+You could add the following test-related scripts to the **package.json** file for your package:

 ```
 "test": "npm run test:unit && npm run test:e2e",